-Green River Community College is a state agency subject to the Washington State Public Disclosure Act (RCW 42.56).
+Green River College is a state agency subject to the Washington State Public Disclosure Act (RCW 42.56).
 The Public Disclosure Act provides a framework of model rules in Chapter 44-14 WAC to assist agencies in responding to disclosure requests.
-Guidelines applicable to public disclosure requests received by Green River Community College are outlined below.
+Guidelines applicable to public disclosure requests received by Green River College are outlined below.

 What is a public record?

-Green River Community College and its employees are required to maintain all documents and records pertaining to its conduct and performance.
+Green River College and its employees are required to maintain all documents and records pertaining to its conduct and performance.
 Public disclosure requests may include: